Alcohol & Drug Counseling

-- SW661 for MSSW students and SW361 for BSW students: Advanced issues in drug and alcohol counseling (offered in Fall and Spring semesters)
+- SW661 for MSSW students and SW361 for BSW students: Special issues in drug and alcohol counseling (offered in Fall and Spring semesters)

-- SW662 for MSSW students and SW362 for BSW students: Substance abuse (to be offered in Spring as a normal class, and in the Summer as an online class)
+- SW662 for MSSW students and SW362 for BSW students: Substance Use and Substance Use Disorder (to be offered in Spring as a normal class, and in the Summer as an online class)